Welcome to Cracking the code. Shape Australia. Create your future.

 - good working conditions in a job that gives you personal satisfaction

-- an opportunity to contribute to the Australian community,
+- an opportunity to shape Australia and actively contribute to the Australian community

 Find out more

-Get the big picture about what we do and why you should work with us at fact sheet 1.
+Get the big picture about what we do and why you should work with us at: 1.
+The big picture.

-If you are beginning your career, or thinking about a new one, see fact sheet 6 for information on entry points.
+If you are beginning your career, or thinking about a new one, see: 4.
+Entry level jobs

 Public service careers are boring, limited and unproductive